aforward9600/pokemonpalette/README.md

 - Fixed some NPC ghosting in mart menus in GBC mode
 - Greatly increased the speed and performance of spin tiles

+(b5)
+- Made adjustments to critical hit damage
+  - Damage factor is now 2*(2*level)/5 + 4 instead of 2*(2*level)/5 + 2 to simplify some algebra
+  - If non-crit damage would be >= crit damage, the regular modified stat values are applied instead

+(b6)
+- GF bug: Fixed a conflict where transforming while disabled can leave the new moves disabled
+- Non-link enemy mons now have PP, so always run checks for 0 PP during disable effect
+- GF bug: Fixed an issue with the silph co 11f elevator doors
+- GF bug: Bike music stops playing now when going down a hole
+- GF bug: Can no longer walk up to 4 steps with a fainted team
+- Special damage effect now uses 2 bytes for damage instead of 1
+- Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
+- GF bug: Fixed a typo so now transformed 'mons retain their original palette
+- Consolidated the code used for stat scaling
+- GF bug: fixed transformed 'mons reseting their moves when learning a level-up move
+- GF bug: pp-restoring items no longer affect transformed moves and only restore the original moves

 #Bugfixes:
 -----------